 - m.
 Asset Retirement Obligation An asset retirement obligation is recorded for a legal obligation imposed either by law or contract that results from the acquisition, construction, development and normal operation of a tangible fixed asset and is associated with the retirement of such tangible fixed asset.
 The asset retirement obligation is recognized as the sum of the discounted cash flows required for the future asset retirement and is recorded in the period in which the obligation is incurred if a reasonable estimate can be made.
-If a reasonable estimate of the asset retirement obligation cannot be made in the period the asset retirement obligation is incurred, the liability should be recognized when a reasonable estimate of the asset retirement obligation can be made.
-Upon initial recognition of a liability for an asset retirement obligation, an asset retirement cost is capitalized by increasing the carrying amount of the related fixed asset by the amount of the liability.
+If a reasonable estimate of the asset retirement obligation cannot be made in the period the asset retirement obligation is incurred, the liability should be recognized when a reasonable estimate of the asset retirement obligation, an asset retirement cost is capitalized by increasing the carrying amount of the related fixed asset by the amount of the liability.
 The asset retirement cost is subsequently allocated to expense through depreciation over the remaining useful life of the asset.
 Over time, the liability is accreted to its present value each period.
-Any subsequent revisions to the timing or the amount of the original estimate of undiscounted cash flows are reflected as an adjustment to the carrying amount of the liability and the capitalized amount of the related asset retirement cost. - n.
+Any subsequent revisions to the timing or the amount of the capitalized amount of the related asset reflected as an adjustment to the carrying amount of the liability and the capitalized amount of the related asset reflected as an adjustment to the carrying amount of the liability and the capitalized amount of the related asset reflected as an adjustment to the carrying amount of the liability and the capitalized amount of the related asset reflected as an adjustment to the carrying amount of the liability and the capitalized amount of the related asset reflected as an adjustment to the carrying amount of the liability and the capitalized amount of the related asset reflected asset and a set reflected asset reflected as an adjustment of the carrying amount of the liability and the capitalized amount of the related asset reflected asset reflected as an adjustment asset reflected asset reflected as an adjustment of the carryin - n.
 Significant Basis for Recording Revenues and Costs The main performance obligations of the Companies in their primary businesses and the point in time when the Companies typically satisfy the performance obligations (when the Companies typically recognize revenues) are as follows: - (1) Construction business